 The Same Time.

-I can’t imagine a more vulnerable position than women giving birth.
+I can’t imagine a more vulnerable position than giving birth.

 Having a baby is probably the worst pain most women experience, especially with a non-medicated childbirth.